 It is important that you bring Identification, dress for an outdoor tour, and wear comfortable walking shoes.
 There is a lot of walking on the tour.

-Wrapping around its Court House, Lynchburg Tennessee’s Square is the heart of the town.
-It is home to an astounding number of shops, restaurants, and interesting stops.
+Wrapping around its Court House, Lynchburg Tennessee’s historic square is the heart of the town.
+It is home to an number of shops, restaurants, and interesting attractions.

 Located Just off the square, the Moore County Jail Museum provides visitors with a brief glimpse into the old county jail.
 Once the new jail was completed in 1990, the old jail (in operation for almost 100) years was converted a to museum housing historical clothing, artifacts, and even the actual jail cells the inmates occupied.
 For only a dollar for admission, you can’t go wrong.